Vivify-Ideas/laravel-acl/README.md

 ## Configuration

-After runing `artisan acl:install` command, you will get a new config file in `app/config/packages/vivify-ideas/acl/config.php`.
+After runing `artisan vendor:publish` command, you will get a new config file in `config/vivify-ideas/acl.php`.

 There you will notice several different settings.